 How to grow your blog audience 101: make sure your website is top-notch.

-If you land on a webpage and it takes forever to load or a blog has a lacklustre design, then would you really want to stick around?
+If you land on a blog and it takes forever to load or it has a lacklustre design, then would you really want to waste your precious time looking through the rest of the website?
 Nope, me neither.

 2. Focus On Topics That Answer Their Questions

-Likewise, use your content to answer any questions that your core reader might have.
+Likewise, use your content to answer any questions that your target reader might have.

-Use keyword research tools like UberSuggest and Answer The Public to find topics that your reader will find useful.
-Then create content that includes relevant search terms and answers their pain points to gain organic traffic via SEO.
+Play around with keyword research tools like UberSuggest and Answer The Public to find topics that your reader will find useful.
+Then create content that includes relevant search terms and answers their pain points to gain organic traffic via Search Engine Optimisation (SEO).

 It’s all about delivering value in your own unique way.
 The golden rule is: if you always write for your reader first, then more readers will follow.